Loading...

 Problem (9): In the following figure, there are two point charges separated by a distance of $1.0\,\rm m$.
 Find a point other than infinity where the net electric field due to these charges is zero.

-Solution: Remember that the direction of the electric field at distance $r$ from a point charge depends on the sign of its charge.
+Solution: Remember that the direction of the electric field at a distance $r$ from a point charge depends on the sign of its charge.
 For positive charges, the electric field points radially outward at the desired point, and for negative charges radially inward.

 Now we examine an arbitrary location on the line connecting the charges.